usethesource/rascal-language-servers/rascal-vscode-extension/README.md

 * IDE features for the Rascal metaprogramming language (parsing, syntax highlighting, type-checking, REPL terminal)
 * A language paramatrized LSP server for languages expressed in Rascal.
 From a syntax definition you can start running your own LSP in vscode in a few steps.

+The Rascal LSP is called R-LSP and the language parametric/generated LSP is called in the P-LSP in the following.

 ## Requirements

 * Installed JDK 8